tankvn/docker-samples/nodejs-express-mongodb/README.md

 npm init --yes
 ```

-Then install Express and  by executing the following command on a terminal.
+Then install Express by executing the following command on a terminal.
 ```bat
 npm install express --save
 ```